How to Troubleshoot Data Being Read from Cold Storage in Firebolt

 Step 2: Check for Cold Reads Using scanned_bytes_storage

-After the engine has been in use for a while or after a warmup process has been executed, and you have a slow performing query, check if cold reads are occurring.
+If you have a slow performing query after the engine has been in use for a while or after a warmup process has been executed, check if cold reads are occurring.
 Use the scanned_bytes_storage metric in the engine_query_history Information_schema table.
 This metric indicates how many bytes were read from cold storage.
 A value greater than 0 indicates not all the needed data was present in the cache.
 This query can be adjusted to find specific queries or tables if there are specific concerns.

 Example SQL code: